celo-org/docs/docs/developer/setup/wallet.md

 # Testnet Wallets

-How to create and fund a testnet wallets to use for developing Celo dApps.
+How to create and fund testnet wallets to use for developing Celo dApps.
+Make sure to never use the same wallet for development, where you hold your real-life funds.

 ---

 ## Getting Started

 While developing and deploying dApps on Celo, it’s helpful to have a wallet prepared with funds to pay for any transactions you make on the blockchain.
-These can be set up using either real or test funds, and this allows application developers and users to interact Celo applications more easily.
+These can be set up using either real or test funds, and this allows application developers and users to interact with Celo applications more easily.

 :::tip